Single target pulse properties

 c = speed of sound (m/s)

-The following is the justification for dividing by the factor of 2:
+The following is the rationale for dividing by the factor of 2:

-Distance in the water column that the transmitted pulse covers = c * t
+The distance in the water column that a transmitted pulse travels to an object is c * TimeToObject.

 See also